virginianjoki/alx_be_shell/shell_permissions/README.md

 Write a script that creates an empty file called hello. task 5- 5-execute
-Write a script that adds execute permission to the owner of the file hello.
+Write a script that adds execute permission to the owner of the file hello. task 6- 6-multiple_permissions
+Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.